open-webrtc-toolkit/owt-client-android/docs/index.md

 # 7 Customize renderer {#section7}

-OMS Android uses `org.webrtc.SurfaceViewRenderer` in the sample apps, which can be used to render a stream on a SurfaceView.
+OWT Android uses `org.webrtc.SurfaceViewRenderer` in the sample apps, which can be used to render a stream on a SurfaceView.
 If you would like to customize your own renderer, follow these steps:

 1. Create your own renderer class which implements the interface `org.webrtc.VideoRenderer.Callbacks`;
 2. In the renderer class you have to implement the method `renderFrame(org.webrtc.VideoRenderer.I420Frame)`;